Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: Related Work

 \section{Related Work}

+NLP bias research has emphasized that bias measurement requires explicit normative grounding and attention to who is harmed, how, and under which social assumptions~\cite{hovy-spruit-2016-social,blodgett-etal-2020-language}.
+Benchmarks such as CrowS-Pairs, StereoSet, and BBQ operationalize different forms of stereotype measurement in language models~\cite{nangia-etal-2020-crows,nadeem-etal-2021-stereoset,parrish-etal-2022-bbq}.
+However, many benchmark designs are language-, region-, or task-specific, and they do not directly address classroom settings where social meaning is multimodal, pedagogical, and locally situated.
+Cross-cultural NLP argues that language technologies should account for cultural variation in users, content, norms, and values~\cite{hershcovich-etal-2022-challenges}.
+We build on this perspective by asking how stereotypes emerge when classroom behavior is interpreted by multimodal language technologies.

-\textbf{Multimodal learning analytics and classroom AI.} MMLA was introduced to move beyond online logs and capture learning processes through richer embodied and social signals~\cite{blikstein2016mmla,ochoa2016augmenting,worsley2016situating}.
-Subsequent work developed conceptual models for turning raw signals into higher-level educational knowledge~\cite{dimitri2018signals}, surveys of multimodal fusion in educational settings~\cite{mu2020fusion,guerrero2025review}, and discussions of the promises and challenges of MMLA for authentic educational environments~\cite{cukurova2020promise}.
-On the perception side, classroom video has been used for gaze-following and observation support~\cite{aung2018gaze,sumer2018teachers}, while deployed and semi-deployed classroom systems have explored practical sensing, engagement analysis, and discourse-based teacher feedback~\cite{ahuja2019edusense,sumer2023engagement,long2024dialogue,wang2025classroom}.
-Our paper builds on this tradition but shifts attention from multimodal \emph{fusion} alone to multimodal \emph{reasoning} over explicit evidence.
+MMLA was introduced to move beyond online logs and capture learning processes through richer embodied and social signals~\cite{blikstein2016mmla,ochoa2016augmenting,worsley2016situating}.
+Subsequent work developed conceptual models for turning raw signals into higher-level educational knowledge~\cite{dimitri2018signals}, surveys of multimodal fusion in educational settings~\cite{mu2020fusion,guerrero2025review}, and discussions of the promises and challenges of MMLA in authentic educational environments~\cite{cukurova2020promise}.
+Classroom video and sensing systems have supported gaze-following, observation, engagement analysis, and teacher feedback~\cite{aung2018gaze,sumer2018teachers,ahuja2019edusense,sumer2023engagement,long2024dialogue,wang2025classroom}.
+We shift attention from multimodal \emph{fusion} alone to multimodal \emph{reasoning} over culturally scoped evidence.

-\textbf{Human-centred and privacy-aware learning analytics.} Human-Centred Learning Analytics (HCLA) emphasizes stakeholder participation, interpretability, and the sociotechnical consequences of learning systems~\cite{buckingham2019hcla,buckingham2024hcla}.
-The field has also long recognized privacy, consent, and data-minimization concerns in educational analytics~\cite{pardo2014privacy}.
-These concerns are amplified for classroom vision systems, where raw audio-video streams can reveal sensitive information about minors, teacher practice, and peer dynamics; recent classroom work has even studied automated anonymisation as a prerequisite for responsible reuse of observational data~\cite{sumer2020anonymization}.
-Our framework aligns with this literature by making uncertainty, abstention, and retention policy first-class design elements rather than afterthoughts.
+Human-Centred Learning Analytics emphasizes stakeholder participation, interpretability, and the sociotechnical consequences of learning systems~\cite{buckingham2019hcla,buckingham2024hcla}.
+Privacy, consent, and data minimization are longstanding concerns in educational analytics~\cite{pardo2014privacy}.
+These concerns are amplified for classroom audio-video data involving minors, teachers, and peer dynamics; prior classroom work has therefore studied anonymization as a prerequisite for responsible reuse of observational data~\cite{sumer2020anonymization}.
+Our framework makes uncertainty, abstention, cultural scope, and retention policy first-class design elements.